-9.2 Highwood River from Woman's Coulee Canal Inlet to Bow River and Little Bow River within the MD's Boundary
+9.2 Highwood River from Women's Coulee Canal Inlet to Bow River and Little Bow River to the Twin Valley Reservoir

-Recommendations and scope of work for future phases are discussed below for the remaining portions of the Highwood River and Little Bow River within the MD's boundary.
+Recommendations and scope of work for future phases are discussed below for the remaining portions of the Highwood River and Little Bow River upstream of the Twin Valley Reservoir.

-Woman's Coulee Canal inlet was damaged during the 2013 flood.
+Women's Coulee Canal inlet was damaged during the 2013 flood.
 The local landowners have expressed concerns that the new structure should not result in the diversion of additional floodwaters towards the south bank and floodplain (e.g., there should be no significant encroachment into the channel).
 In addition, the scoping team recommends that the new structure/layout should also not divert more flood water down the main channel of the Highwood River, because this could increase Hoeh Dike breach risk and increase impacts downstream.
 It is essential that these repairs consider the greater overall effect on flooding locally and downstream from this area.
 At the time or reporting, a detailed repair plan/design was not available for review.